George Steevens: Early life

-He was born at Poplar, the son of a captain and later director of the East India Company.
+George Steevens was born at Poplar, on 10 May 1736, the son of a captain and later director of the East India Company.
 He was educated at Eton College and at King's College, Cambridge, where he remained from 1753 to 1756.
 Leaving the university without a degree, he settled in chambers in the Inner Temple, moving later to a house on Hampstead Heath, where he collected a valuable library, rich in Elizabethan literature.
 He also accumulated a large collection of Hogarth prints, and his notes on the subject were incorporated in John Nichols's Genuine Works of Hogarth.